johnalpha74/100-Days-of-Python/README.md

-# 100 Days of Code: The Complete Python Pro Bootcamp
+# 100 Days of Code: The Complete CodeBrewers Python Bootcamp

 ### 🔰 Beginner
 Day 1: Working with Variables in Python to Manage Data